QueensGambit/GitHubRepositoryClassifier/README.md

 ## Introduction
 ### subject of the [informatiCup 2016/2017](https://github.com/InformatiCup/InformatiCup2017/)

-This program will take an URL of a github repository as the input and will try to assign it to one of seven Categories.
+This program will take an URL of a GitHub repository as the input and will try to assign it to one of seven categories.

-The Categories are:
+The categories are:
 * **DEV** - a repository primarily used for development of a tool, component, application, app or API
 * **HW** - a repository primarily used for homework, assignments and other course-related work and code.
 * **EDU** - a repository primarily used to host tutorials, lectures, educational information and code related to teaching